bassmanitram/actions-for-nautilus/configurator/help.md

-Again, you can prefix the entire pattern string with an exclamation point to specify a "negative" path pattern - no file in the selection should have a path that matches that pattern - and again mixing standard and negative rules _may_ be confusing, but may also be useful in breaking down complex patterns into simpler components (noting, again, that negative patterns take precedence over positive patterns).
+Again, you can prefix the entire pattern string with an exclamation point to specify a "negative" path pattern - no file in the selection should have a path that matches that pattern - and again mixing standard and negative rules _may_ be confusing, but may also be useful in breaking down complex patterns into simpler components.

 ## Commands